portix1337/portix-website/replit.md

 ## Overview

-Portix Host is a modern hosting website built for bot hosting, web hosting, and game hosting services.
+Portix Host is a complete, professional hosting website built for bot hosting, web hosting, and game hosting services.
 The application features a full-stack architecture with a React frontend using Vite, an Express.js backend server, and PostgreSQL database with Drizzle ORM.
 The website includes a comprehensive hosting service portfolio with pricing plans, FAQ sections, and informational pages designed with a dark theme (#060201 background) and responsive design optimized for all devices.

+**Status**: COMPLETE - All pages finalized and fully functional as of January 2024.

 ## User Preferences